 The business model of Aquis is based on subscription fees charged for generated traffic rather than on the value of trade as on other trading platforms.
 The company launched its operation on 26 November 2013 and is still posting losses.
 While the company and its management succeeded in launching the operation, attracting the first members and quickly growing the trading turnover, the operation of Aquis and the success of its business model depend mainly on (1) increasing capital, planned by mid-2015, to ensure that it continues to meet the regulatory capital requirements, and eventually (2) attracting a sufficient number of members and subscription fees to reach break-even.

-The tables below present changes of value of the Group's investments in associates in 2014 and 2013 as well as the value of such investments as at 31 December 2014 and as at 31 December 2013.
+The tables below present WSE's investment in associates as at 31 December 2014 and 31 December 2013.